Good Afternoon Snolax Families,

 Take care and stay safe.

 The Harvey Cup!!

-The season is fast approaching, here are some important dates to keep in mind for planning purposes:
+Here are some important dates to keep in mind for planning purposes:

 Get your Red, White and Black right here!

 The first face-off!

 Stay tuned for upcoming information on possible HS Fall Ball season and 2021 early bird discount registration...

 HS bond at Team Dinner

 There is a reason why lacrosse is the #1 growing sport in the country.
 It is as fun to watch as it is to play, fast paced and exciting.